Spring Chapter Meeting Set for May 18

 Go to Top

-Details are set for the 19th Century Baseball Interdisciplinary Symposium, which our chapter will host in Minneapolis on Saturday, November 16.
+Details are set for the Minnesota 19th Century Base Ball Interdisciplinary Symposium, which our chapter will host in Minneapolis on Saturday, November 16.
 Bob Tholkes is the primary organizer and is working with the chapter Research Committee on the program.
 The symposium is a joint project of the SABR 19th Century Committee, the Halsey Hall Chapter of SABR, and Hennepin County Library.

 Bob announced several presenters are already confirmed: